 Essentially, (at least in my eyes) they mimicked a pinning board where each task is written on a sticky note and pinned to a board.
 Notes and collaboration then happen around this “card” pinned on the board.
 Even the founders of Trello had this in mind.
 They mimicked a brainstorm session on a board, with tasks assigned to different people.

 In reality, rather than a pinning board, this is, in fact, the digitizing of the Kanban board.

-Particularly, if you organize a project vertically by the different stages of progress, you can move a card or note from one stage to the next as progress is made on that project or task.
+If you organize a project vertically by the different stages of progress, you can move a card or note from one stage to the next as progress is made on that project or task.

 It’s pretty open, which makes it quite easy to work with.